 Storing Feta Cheese Blocks

-Once you cut open the block and there are leftovers, you need to make a decision.
+As long as a feta block is unopened, it’s perfectly fine in its original packaging.
+But once you cut open the block and have leftovers, you need to make a decision.

 If you expect to use the cheese within a few days, you can wrap the cheese with a plastic wrap, or put it into a freezer bag or an airtight container, and call it a day.